abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 Composition of relationships
 ---

-To understand how powerful composition is, consider the following: one set being connected to another means that each function from the second set can be transferred to a corresponding function from the first one.

-If we have a function $g: P → Y$ from set $P$ to set $Y$, then for every function $f$ from the set $Y$ to any other set, there is a corresponding function $f \circ g$ from the set $P$ to the same set.
+To understand how powerful composition is, consider the following: one set being connected to another means that each function from the second set can be transferred to a corresponding function from the first one e.g if we have a function $g: P → Y$ from set $P$ to set $Y$, then for every function $f$ from the set $Y$ to any other set, there is a corresponding function $f \circ g$ from the set $P$ to the same set.
 In other words, every time you define a new function from $Y$ to some other set, you gain one function from $P$ to that same set for free.

 ![Functional composition connect](../01_set/morphism_general.svg)